Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Application to capillary flows

 \subsection{Sessile drop}

+The first situation reported here corresponds to a sessile drop that has been deposited on a horizontal PMMA surface ($\alpha=0^{\circ}$).
+As the diameter of the studied drop ($d \simeq 10 \ \rm{mm}$) is considerably smaller than the largest dimensions of subsequent capillary flows, the experimental setup was adjusted as outlined in \ref{subsec2.3.3}.
+The camera and projector were brought closer to the substrate to ensure that the pattern wavelength remains negligible compared to the drop diameter.
+The calibration of the setup resulted in this case in $L_{opt} = 650 \ \rm{mm}$ and $D_{opt} = 278 \ \rm{mm}$, with a pattern wavelength on the reference substrate of $\lambda_0 = 0.91 \ \rm{mm}$.

-The first situation reported here corresponds to a sessile drop which has been deposited on a horizontal PMMA surface ($\alpha=0^{\circ}$).
-After desposition, the drop can be considered quasi-static, since its spreading time is much larger than the time needed for either ST-PSP or direct acquisitions \cite{1992_hocking}.
-The ST-PSP method, as described in section \ref{sec2}, is applied on the resting droplet and the outcome obtained in terms of the height distribution is illustrated in Figure \ref{fig_sessile_drop}(a), with the colorbar indicating the measured local height in millimeters.
-The area corresponding to the reference plane has always an elevation very close to zero, as highlighted by the darker shades in Figure \ref{fig_sessile_drop}(a).
+After deposition, the drop can be considered quasi-static, since its spreading time is much longer than the time needed for both the ST-PSP reconstruction and direct acquisitions \cite{1992_hocking}.
+The ST-PSP method, as described in section \ref{sec2}, is applied on the resting droplet and the outcome obtained in terms of the height distribution is illustrated in Figure \ref{fig_sessile_drop}(a), with the colorbar indicating the local height measured in millimeters.
+The area corresponding to the reference plane always has an elevation very close to zero, as highlighted by the darker shades in Figure \ref{fig_sessile_drop}(a).
 In the quasi-circular wetted area, a clear signal corresponding to the presence of the liquid is detected by the ST-PSP processing with a maximal height $h_{max} \simeq 1.8\ \rm{mm}$.
-This value is well above the typical noise level measured at the reference plane, that is about $20\ \rm{\mu m}$.
-This value is reported in table \ref{table_1}, alongside the corresponding ratio between the maximum height and the noise level, $\rm{SNR_{max}}$.
-In order to have a reference image for comparison, a side view photograph of the sessile drop is also recorded, as illustrated in Figure \ref{fig_sessile_drop}(b).
-Figure \ref{fig_sessile_drop}(c) shows a section of the extracted ST-PSP height map (a) for $x=9.17\ \rm{mm}$, represented by black circles, while Figure \ref{fig_sessile_drop}(d) presents the corresponding section for $y=8.24\ \rm{mm}$.
+Here, $h_{max}$ is well above the typical noise level measured at the reference plane, that is about $20\ \rm{\mu m}$.
+This value is reported in Table \ref{table_1} alongside the corresponding ratio between the maximum height and the noise level, $\rm{SNR_{max}} = 91$.
+In order to have a reference image for comparison, a side view image of the sessile drop is also recorded, as illustrated in Figure \ref{fig_sessile_drop}(b).
+Figure \ref{fig_sessile_drop}(c) shows the section of the extracted ST-PSP height map (a) for which $x=9.17\ \rm{mm}$, represented by black circles, while Figure \ref{fig_sessile_drop}(d) presents the section where $y=8.24\ \rm{mm}$.